 You could also spend the whole day on and around the pier if you ride the rides, play in the arcade, visit the aquarium, fish, rent a bike, have your caricature drawn, stay for dinner and dancing or take in a summer concert or movie.
-I'm worn out just typing about all there is to do on the pier!
-It's all really touristy stuff (except the fishing, where you can almost tune out the tourists above), and it can be pricey, but if you like that kind of thing, you could put in a good bit of time on the pier.

 On summer weekends, the pier gets really busy, so you might spend more time waiting in lines.

 Rides and Games on the Santa Monica Pier

 Most of the rides and games on the Santa Monica Pier are part of Pacific Park, a no-admission-fee amusement park with a dozen rides including the famous Ferris Wheel, midway games and climbing, spinning and jumping activities.
 You can pay by the ride, or get an unlimited ride wristband.
 See the full list of Rides and Attractions at Pacific Park